Skip to content

 }

-Notice the generated_at timestamp is the same.
+The generatedAt timestamp is identical.
 The handler did not run -- the response came from cache.

-The ResponseCache middleware sets cache-related headers on every response:
+The middleware sets two headers on every response:

 X-Cache: HIT